liamchoi1022/demo_project/README.md

 `etl_for_kafka_dataset` simply triggers the dbt run to load the data to silver incrementally.

 ## Prerequisite
 1. Spark, Python and PySpark should be installed on your local machine.
-Please refer to the below link for Mac. https://sparkbyexamples.com/pyspark/how-to-install-pyspark-on-mac/
+Please refer to the below link for MacOS. https://sparkbyexamples.com/pyspark/how-to-install-pyspark-on-mac/

 1. Get a key from WeatherAPI https://www.weatherapi.com/